sudo-Satvik/vizionary/Readme.md

 ### Prerequisites

-Ensure you have the following installed:
+Ensure you have the following installed/setup:
 - **Node.js**
 - **MongoDB**